meshcloud/meshcloud-docs/docs/meshstack.how-to.integrate-meshplatform-azure-manually.md

 name.
 Upon assignment to a meshProject, the subscription is inflated with the right [Landing Zone](./meshstack.azure.landing-zones.md) configuration and removed from the subscription pool.

-### Set up the Metering Service Principal
+## Set up the Metering Service Principal

-In order to read resource usage, a metering principal is needed.
-It requires the following permissions/roles on all resources which should be accessed by meshStacks's metering service:
+To read resource usage, a metering principal is needed.
+It requires the following role on all resources which should be accessed by meshStacks's metering service:

 - `Cost Management Reader`